What is Tapping Therapy and How Can It Help?

 The stories of Naomi and Jonah are from the Old Testament, while Martha’s story is in the New Testament.
 We see that worry isn’t escapable across the breadth of the Bible except by turning to God.

 In all three stories of worry, the answer didn’t necessarily lie in the problem being solved, the day going just as planned, or the way ahead being easy.
 The answer was found in the promise of a God who loves and provides for His people.
+If you’re struggling with worry Huntington Beach Christian Counseling can help guide you in finding peace in His promises.

 What does worry in the Bible mean?